-The townhomes also received Enterprise Green Communities (EGC) Certification and Cleveland Choice Award’s Best Historic Renovation.
+The townhomes have received Enterprise Green Communities (EGC) Certification and Cleveland Choice Award’s Best Historic Renovation.